unredacted-word/spectacle/book/preface.md

   "the rival reigns… had now ended": Debord is pointing to the ideologic rivalry between the diffuse spectacle exemplified by U.S. capitalism and the concentrated spectacle exemplified by the communism of the USSR.
-Amazingly, two of Debords' major works: _The Society of the Spectacle_ and _Comments on the Society of the Spectacle_ were each published one year prior to two major worldwide upheavals: Spectacle published a year before the civil unrest in Paris in May 1968, and Comments a year before the collapse of the USSR.
+Amazingly, two of Debord's major works: _The Society of the Spectacle_ and _Comments on the Society of the Spectacle_ were each published one year prior to two major worldwide upheavals: Spectacle published a year before the civil unrest in Paris in May 1968, and Comments a year before the collapse of the USSR.